AntonisGkortzis/islander/guide.md

 Don’t miss the opportunity to treat yourself to some local Aegean specialties!
 Pepper flavoured <b>kopanistí</b>, a soft cheese seasoned with pepper, is the island’s gastronomic trademark.
 Try it as a topping on a round rusk spread with grated tomato, a favourite local mezés (appetiser).
 Meat eaters can sample <b>“loúzes”</b> (cooked pork filet with spices) and tasty local sausages sprinkled with pepper, and local oregano that has been caressed by the sun and dried in the north wind.
 To finish off your meal you can sample two exceptionally good local pastries, <b>“amigdalotá”</b> (small round cakes with ground almond, rosewater and caster sugar) and <b>honey pie</b>.

 #### <a name="nightlife_mykonos"></a>Nightlife!
 Mykonos is the top destination for the active nightlife and crazy throughout Greece: nightlife and fun, main ingredients, able to attract every year many young people from around the world.
-Paradise beaches, elegant nightclubs and beach bars with djs and international parties at all hours of day and night: Mykonos won rightfully the nickname “party island”, the island of the feast, and as for fun can compete with the famous Ibiza.
+Paradise beaches, elegant nightclubs and beach bars with DJs and international parties at all hours of day and night: Mykonos won rightfully the nickname “party island”, the island of the feast, and as for fun can compete with the famous Ibiza.

 * [Paradise Club](http://www.paradiseclubmykonos.com/) (Paradise Beach, Mykonos)
 Situated on the beach of Paradise Beach, the Paradise Club is considered as the most famous nightclub in Mykonos and assaulted daily by a thick festive throng, gathering on this beach to have a cocktail and dance or listen to House music, techno and rock, from the afternoon until the wee hours of the morning.